ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_externalized_files.md

 "description": "Learn how to work with externalized files within YAML configuration."
 }

-Note that is topic is unrelated to [Environmentalization](/docs/apim_yamles/yamles_environmentalization).
+{{% alert title="Note" %}}This topic is not related to [Environmentalization](/docs/apim_yamles/yamles_environmentalization).{{% /alert %}}

-Some entities have fields that contain the content of a file, for example a script, or a certificate.
-In the XML federated configuration, these files were embedded within the XML making them hard to edit in an editor more suited to the file content.
+Some entities have fields that contain the content of a file, for example a script or a certificate.
+In the XML federated configuration, these files were embedded within the XML making them hard to edit.
 In a YAML configuration, the content of these files is stored in separate external files.
 This provides the following advantages:

 * They can be easily read without unnecessary encoding.
 * You can create and edit these files using a text editor (IDE) of your choice.

-This an example:
+* Files and directory can have long names by default, but you can rename your external file as you wish.

+For example, the following YAML file contains a field `Set Backend message`, which content is stored in a JSON file:

 ```yaml
 ---